AdamMisiak/SQL_queries/README.md

 # SQL queries

 Couple of SQL exercises using PostgreSQL.
 Database taken from: https://www.postgresqltutorial.com/postgresql-sample-database/.
-Created only for learning purposes
+Created for learning purposes only.

 ## Table of contents